ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

      - The Group Manager MUST assign a new OSCORE Sender ID different than the one currently used by the joining node in the OSCORE group.

-     - The Group Manager MUST add the old, relinquished OSCORE Sender ID of the joining node to the most recent set of stale Sender IDs, in the collection associated with the group (see {{sssec-stale-sender-ids}}).
+     - The Group Manager MUST add the old, relinquished OSCORE Sender ID of the joining node to the set of stale Sender IDs associated with the current version of the group keying material for the group (see {{sssec-stale-sender-ids}}).

 * The Group Manager stores the association between i) the authentication credential of the joining node; and ii) the Group Identifier (Gid), i.e., the OSCORE ID Context, associated with the OSCORE group together with the OSCORE Sender ID assigned to the joining node in the group.
 The Group Manager MUST keep this association updated over time.